aviirasmussen/elementor-ext/README.md

 # elementor-ext
-Elementor Extension Plugin adds a gallery design option to the free Elementor editor
+An Elementor Plugin that adds a gallery design option to the free Elementor editor